Ryanair CEO warns of strikes, says some pilot demands 'laughable'

-DUBLIN (Reuters) - Ryanair’s (RYA.I) Chief Executive Michael O‘Leary on Monday warned that the company would not bow to some “laughable” demands from pilots and would rather see strike or disruptions than undermine the airline’s productivity.
+DUBLIN, Feb 5 (Reuters) - Ryanair’s Chief Executive Michael O‘Leary on Monday warned that the company would not bow to some “laughable” demands from pilots and would rather see strike or disruptions than undermine the airline’s productivity.

 The Irish airline, Europe’s largest budget carrier, has been in talks with pilots since December, when it agreed to recognise trade unions for the first time in its history to avoid Christmas strikes.